Little Russian identity: Russian Empire

 In the second half of the 19th century an alternative identity project emerged which was called Ukrainianness (українство).
 The naming referred to the territory of Ukraine which in the earlier times designated the border region south of Kiev inhabited by Cossacks.
 The characteristical traits of the new political ideology was the growing rejection of any cultural and ethnic ties with Russia.
 The basis of Ukrainianness was laid by members of the Brotherhood of Saints Cyril and Methodius, led by Mykola Kostomarov.

-With the support of local authorities, the Ukrainianness got particularly rapid development on the territory of Galicia which belonged to Austria-Hungary.
+Brian J. Boeck says "The ethnonym maloros (Little Russian) was the self-designation of choice among educated "Ukrainians" in the Russian Empire until the early twentieth century.
+It began to acquire pejorative connotations in the late nineteenth century when young, nationally conscious Ukrainians started to hold the older generation in contempt for being too conciliatory, too bicultural, and too Russian.
+Before then, it was neutral, if not frequently positive: the Kyiv University historian and ethnographer Mykhailo Maksymovych welcomed the fact that he had been called a "true Little Russian."
+Osip Bodyansky, one of the founding fathers of Ukrainian philology, identified himself in 1836 as a Little Russian (malorossiianin) in his private correspondence with the great Slavist Pavel Jozef Šafárik.
+The historian Mykola Kostomarov, who played a leading role in the Ukrainian national revival for most of his life, at certain points in his career even rejected the name Ukraine as anachronistic."

+Particularly on the territory of Galicia, which belonged to Austria-Hungary, Ukrainianness experienced a rapid development in the 1800s, with the support of local and national authorities.
 The rivalry between the Little Russian and the Ukrainian identity which intensified in the period prior to World War I had the character of a local Kulturkampf and terminological war.
 The rhetorical battle was led for the cultural heritage of Little Russia and the identity of many key figures such as Taras Shevchenko.
 Hot polemics inflamed about historical issues, personalities and the interpretation of Little Russia's history.
 One of the most influential supporters of Ukrainianness was Mykhailo Hrushevskyi, the author of the large historical monograph, the "History of Ukraine-Rus".
 His work emphasized that Ukrainians and Russians had a separate ethnogenesis.

 Also in the linguistic question the "Little Russians" and the "Ukrainians" had strong differences.
 While the first ones considered the literary Russian language as a common creation and spiritual value of all three Russian branches and spoke of a Little Russian dialect, the last ones promoted the views that Ukrainian is an autonomous language and made big efforts to standardize it as soon as possible.

+Brian J. Boeck says "The separation of Ukraine and Little Russia became virtually complete by 1920; and the word maloros, previously used by serious scholars and sincere patriots, became forever tainted because of its appropriation by Russian nationalist extremists.
+From then onwards, the name Ukraine represented the nation's future, while Little Russia became relegated to the imperial(ist) past."